 Health Benefits of Eating Kiwi Fruit for Pregnant Women

-Listed below are some of the health benefits of the Kiwi Fruit:
+Listed below are some of the health benefits of kiwi:

-- Folate: Folic acid plays an integral role in the cognitive development of the foetus.
+1. Folate: Folic acid plays an integral role in the cognitive development of the foetus.
 It helps develop the brain as well as the nervous system and prevents neural defects in the unborn baby.
 It is a critical nutrient for the formation and maintenance of cells.
-It is also responsible for the development of vital organs of the baby in the womb.
-Folate prevents congenital disabilities in babies such as Spina Bifida, a medical condition in which spinal cord is not fully developed.
+It is also responsible for the development of the baby’s vital organs.
+Folate prevents congenital disabilities in babies such as spina bifida, a medical condition in which spinal cord is not fully developed.
 Having kiwi during the early pregnancy phase will also reduce the chances of having a miscarriage.

-- Vitamin C: Vitamin C is vital for the formation of neurotransmitters which are crucial to brain function.
+2. Vitamin C: Vitamin C is vital for the formation of neurotransmitters, which are crucial to brain function.
 Foods that are rich in antioxidants protect the mother-to-be from the harmful effects of free radicals.
 It is excellent for boosting energy levels and strengthening the immune system.

-- Natural Sugars: Kiwi, like all fruits, contains natural sugars to help control your sweet cravings.
-Low in glycemic index, it does not lead to a spike in the levels of insulin.
+3. Natural Sugars: Kiwi, like all fruits, contains natural sugars to help control your sweet cravings.
+Low in glycemic index, it does not lead to a major spike in the levels of insulin.
 It is essential in regulating blood sugar levels as gestational diabetes during pregnancy is quite common.

-- Promotes Digestion: Constipation is normal during pregnancy.
-You will need to include probiotics in your diet to help prevent diarrhoea, bloating, nausea, stomach discomfort, abdominal pains and gastritis.
-Kiwi is rich in dietary fibre which keeps the colon healthy.
-Fibre-rich food is a natural laxative and aids digestion.
+4. Promotes Digestion: Constipation is normal during pregnancy.
+You will need to include probiotics in your diet to help prevent diarrhoea, bloating, nausea, stomach discomfort, abdominal pains, and gastritis.
+Kiwi is rich in dietary fibre, which keeps the colon healthy.
+Fibre-rich foods are natural laxatives that aid digestion.

-- Iron: Pregnant women are often afflicted with a disorder where is there is iron deficiency, anaemia caused by a lack of haemoglobin in the blood.
-Other symptoms of low iron include pale skin, poor appetite and nausea.
+5. Iron: Pregnant women are often afflicted with an iron deficiency, anaemia, caused by the lack of haemoglobin in the blood.
+Other symptoms of low iron include pale skin, poor appetite, and nausea.
 Iron is needed for the production of red blood cells.
 It also carries oxygen between cells and is essential for energy production.
-Kiwifruit provides four percent of iron per serving.
+Kiwi provides 4% of iron per serving.
 It also facilitates absorption of iron, thus preventing anaemia.

-- Calcium: Calcium is essential for the development of bones, muscles, teeth and healthy heart of your unborn baby.
-Kiwifruit contains five and a half percent calcium; if your dairy consumption is low or you have lactose intolerance, it would be advisable to include calcium-rich kiwifruit in your diet.
-It also contains magnesium, which improves absorption of calcium.
+6. Calcium: Calcium is essential for the development of the baby’s bones, muscles, teeth, and heart.
+Kiwi fruit contains 5.5% calcium; if your dairy consumption is low or if you are lactose intolerant, it would be advisable to include calcium-rich kiwi in your diet.
+It also contains magnesium, which improves the absorption of calcium.

-- Rich Source of Vitamins and Minerals: Besides being rich in Vitamin C, Kiwi has large amounts of vitamin E, which protects you and your baby’s cells from damage.
+7. Rich Source of Vitamins and Minerals: Besides being rich in vitamin C, kiwi has large amounts of vitamin E which protects you and your baby’s cells from damage.
 It promotes healthy skin.

-- Strengthens Immune System: The Copper present in Kiwi assists in the brain development of the child and also strengthens the immune system.
+8. Strengthens Immune System: The copper present in kiwi assists in the brain development of the child and also strengthens the immune system.

-- Hormonal Balance: Hormones can create havoc during pregnancy as you may suffer from depression, feel tired and stressed.
-A serving of kiwifruit can help balance hormones which will prevent any mood swings from taking place.
+9. Hormonal Balance: Hormones can create havoc during pregnancy as you may suffer from depression, feel tired or feel stressed.
+A serving of kiwi can help balance hormones which can prevent any mood swings from taking place.

-- Low Calories: Kiwi is low calorie, naturally sweet option to satiate cravings and hunger without piling on the pounds.
+10. Low Calories: Kiwi is a low calorie, naturally sweet option to satiate cravings and hunger without piling on the pounds.

 How to Eat Kiwi Fruit

-- Cut the fruit from centre and enjoy it with spoon.
+- Cut the fruit, scoop the fruit off of the skin and enjoy

 - Include it in your salads with other fruits.